EngineerGirl/LewisAndClarkJourney/stage3.md

 - Sacagawea adopted her sister's son and had two brothers.
 She was compassionate and kind while helping Lewis & Clark
 ## Noteworthy occurrences:
 - The meeting of Sacagawea.
-- The men built a fort and stayed by the vilages to wait out the winter.
+- The men built a fort and stayed by the vilages to wait out the Winter.
 ## Travel / Clothing / Food / Supplies:
+- travel was hard when the current grew stronger.
+- boots and baggage
+- Hills with cacti
+- camped out at Fort Mandan for the Winter
+- Got supplies from the neighboring french town